authomatic/authomatic/doc/source/examples/credentials.rst

    :language: python
    :lines: 158, 160

-Access the **protected resource** of the **user** by calling the :func:`authomatic.access` function.
+Access the **protected resource** of the **user** by calling the :meth:`.Authomatic.access` method.
 You must pass it the :class:`.Credentials` (normal or serialized) and the URL.
-The URL can contain query string parameters, but you can also pass them to the function as a dictionary.
+The URL can contain query string parameters, but you can also pass them to the method as a dictionary.
-The function returns a :class:`.Response` object.
+The method returns a :class:`.Response` object.

 .. literalinclude:: ../../../examples/gae/credentials/main.py
    :language: python